It’s important to know all these families intermarry: Chamberlain, Henion, Parliament, Black, Turner, Willis, Davenport.

 I don’t have a lot of DNA connections to the Adams families in the region.
 I’ll keep searching for possible DNA matches.

-I do have a lot of DNA connections to this Henion family.
-Some of it might come from my other DNA connections to the Willis and Chamberlain families, so I’ll have to match up the DNA trees to see what makes sense.
+I do have a lot of DNA connections to this Henion family…but some of it might come from my other DNA connections to the Willis and Chamberlain families, so I’ll have to match up the DNA trees to see what makes sense.

-I’d love to hear from other descendants of Samuel and Phebe to see if they have DNA connections to this John and Mary Willis Adams family.
+I’d love to hear from other descendants of Samuel and Phebe to see if they have DNA connections to this John Henion/Adams family.
+If Samuel and Phebe’s other children have clear Henion DNA matches, that might prove that John is not the son of Samuel.
 I’ll update this blog post as I get more information.

 I’ll have to look at Devore DNA connections, too.
 If Phebe’s maiden name is truly Devore, then I might have connections to her side of the family.
 (While I’m at it, I’ll look for Wade and Whitehead DNA matches.
 You never know what you’ll uncover!)